 Build Your Defenses: Keep Immunity Strong

-And, if you really want to maintain good health, try adding some other superfoods to your diet like manuka honey and bone broth.
+And, if you really want to maintain good health, try adding some immune-supporting foods to your diet, such as:

 Healthy Winter Sweet Tooth Swaps

 Let’s face it, the winter season is filled with tempting treats.
 Between Thanksgiving and Christmas holidays, and Valentine’s Day, there’s sugar everywhere this time of year.
 The good news is that by swapping some of the not-so-healthy ingredients for more nutritious alternatives, you can indulge without guilt.

 - Banana nice cream vs. Dairy-based ice cream

 - Natural Sugar (from maple syrup, dates, or honey) vs. Refined sugar

 - Greek Yogurt vs. Heavy cream, sour cream, or cream cheese

 - Nut Milk (such as oat, cashew, or coconut) vs. Dairy-based creamer

 And if you’re a Starbucks lover, this goes for your favorite holiday drinks, too!
 Find out how to make healthy swaps and learn the sweetest way to fill your Starbucks red cup without all the added sugar.